 Most would probably call such result a win-win situation— both making money and doing good for the planet.
 Ingenious… but can any company do that?

 Fast forward fifteen years later, Microsoft CEO Satya Nadella announced that by 2030 the company will become CO2-negative.
 Additionally, by 2050 they plan to remove all carbon from the atmosphere emitted by the company (either directly or indirectly) through the power consumption of its software since Microsoft’s founding in 1975.

-Although both organizations are committed to their shareholders, these are two completely different companies: General Electric produces and generates energy and Microsoft relies on the consumption of energy to provide a product.
+Although both organizations are committed to their shareholders, these are two completely different companies.
+General Electric produces and generates energy and Microsoft relies on energy consumption to provide a product.

-Also, the CEO’s motivations are completely different.
+Also, the CEO’s motivations are entirely different.
 Jeff Immelt’s new green product initiative was a pivot for the group to survive by reducing costs and increasing efficiency.
-The motivation of Satya Nadella can be found elsewhere – officially, Microsoft justifies this ambitious target as an action against global warming and the associated danger of a global catastrophe.
+The motivation of Satya Nadella can be found elsewhere.
+Officially, Microsoft justifies this ambitious target as an action against global warming and the associated danger of a global catastrophe.